gc/mahoji/README.md

 -   Simple, straightforward and small.
 -   Automatically hot-reloads commands in development.
--   Respect ratelimits, using `@discordjs/rest` for API requests.
+-   Respects ratelimits, using `@discordjs/rest` for API requests.

 ## Installation & Usage